Piper Cooks

 • Preheat oven to 400°F.

 • Line a baking sheet with parchment paper or a silicone mat.
-(I use a silicone mat)

-• In a large mixing bowl, whisk together the flour, baking powder, baking soda, salt and black pepper.
+• In a large mixing bowl, whisk together the flour, baking powder, baking soda, salt, and black pepper.

 • Add the cheese and jalapeno and mix to cover them in flour.

 • Make a well in the center and pour in most of the buttermilk.
 You may not need it all.
 Mix together to end up with a shaggy dough.
-Don't over mix, just bring together with your hands until just together.
-If the dough is too dry and doesn't stick together, add more buttermilk as needed.
+Don't over-mix, just bring the dough together with your hands until it just holds together.

 • Alternatively, you can use a knife and cut the dough into squares.